minvws/nl-covid19-coronacheck-website/en/guidepost.md

 - Do you see both vaccinations on one day?
 - Can't you retrieve your vaccination details, even though your last vaccination was over 3 days ago?

 Then your vaccination details may not have been registered properly.
-Please contact your vaccinator (GGD via {{ site.data.translations.phone-ggd[page.lang] }}, hospital or general practitioner or another healthcare provider).
+Please contact your vaccinator (GGD via {{ site.data.links.phone-ggd[page.lang] }}, hospital or general practitioner or another healthcare provider).

 Please note: are your details properly registered with the GGD, but are you still unable to retrieve your details?
 We are aware of this issue.
 We’re working hard to find out where the cause is in order to resolve the issue.
 If you are going on a trip or want to visit an event within a few days, the advice is to schedule a free test appointment.

 ### Were you vaccinated abroad?

 At this time, unfortunately you cannot use CoronaCheck to create a vaccination certificate yet.
 In some countries, you can create a coronavirus pass while you are visiting that is also valid in the Netherlands.
-You can read more about it on {{ site.data.translations.coronabewijs-hulp-link[page.lang] }}.
+You can read more about it on {{ site.data.links.coronabewijs-hulp[page.lang] }}.

 ## Test certificate
 ### Testing for access